slimgroup/Tutorials/README.md

 # Tutorials

-Public tutorials for plotting and cloud usage
+Public tutorials for plotting and cloud usage.

+## OpendTect

+Follow this link <>.